stephband/slide-show/README.md

 Builds production files to the `build/` folder, and documentation to `index.html`.

-The process uses *esbuild* running in *Deno* to import and compile JS and CSS modules.
+The process requires you to have _Deno_ installed.
+It launches *esbuild* to import and compile JS and CSS modules, and *literal* to compile documentation.